ronaldoleitte1975/zd-backendchallenge/Readme.md

  ![Screenshot](https://github.com/ronaldoleitte1975/zd-backendchallenge/blob/master/Cache%20Diagram.png)

 ### Bean Validations in Controllers
-BusinessPartnerController class has validations' annotation like @NotNull @Min, @Max, @Valid.
+BusinessPartner model class has validations' annotation like @NotNull @Min, @Max, @Valid.
 Those are a better way validate in first application's layer avoiding processing invalid objetcs.
 BusinessPartner model class has annotations too like @NotBlank, @CNPJ, @Null and annotations is validates by @Valid annotation in BusinnesPartnerController end-points.

 ### Docker Compose
 Docker compose that automatically starts all necessary dependencies (redis and mongodb) and starts API on port 5151.